Titus Ozon: Club career

 Ozon, nicknamed "Nas" (Nose), was born on 13 May 1927 in the Obor neighborhood of Bucharest, Romania.
 He began playing football at the age of 10 under the guidance of coach Ștefan Cârjan at Unirea Tricolor București.
 Ozon started his senior career at Unirea Tricolor, helping the side gain promotion to the first league at the end of the 1946–47 Divizia B season.
 Subsequently, he made his Divizia A debut on 26 October 1947 in a 4–0 away loss to Oțelul Reșița.
 He scored a personal record of 21 goals until the end of the 1947–48 season.

 Ozon (front row, second from the left) with Dinamo București in 1953.

 In 1948, Unirea Tricolor merged with Carmen București to create Dinamo, Ozon playing until 1954 for the new club, with the exception of the 1951 season spent at Dinamo Brașov.
 He earned the Divizia A top-scorer title for two consecutive seasons, in 1952 with 17 goals and in 1953 with 12 goals, and the team finished runner-up in these seasons.
 Dinamo reached the 1954 Cupa României final, coach Angelo Niculescu using him as a starter until halftime when he replaced him with Valeriu Neagu in the 2–0 loss to Metalul Reșița.
-Ozon also netted two goals in two victories against rivals Steaua București.
+Ozon also netted two goals in two victories against rivals CCA București.

 In 1955 he joined Progresul București.
 With them, Ozon reached the 1958 Cupa României final where coaches Ioan Lupaș and Cornel Drăgușin used him the entire match in the 1–0 loss to Știința Timișoara.
 Subsequently, he switched teams again, going to Rapid București.
-He reached two Cupa României finals in 1961 and 1962 under the guidance of coach Ion Mihăilescu which were lost to Arieșul Turda and Steaua respectively, scoring a goal against the latter.
+He reached two Cupa României finals in 1961 and 1962 under the guidance of coach Ion Mihăilescu which were lost to Arieșul Turda and Steaua București respectively, scoring a goal against the latter.
 Ozon made his last Divizia A appearance on 15 March 1964 in Rapid's 1–0 victory against Crișul Oradea, the team finishing the season in second place.
-He has a total of 270 matches with 170 goals in the Romanian top-league.
+He has a total of 270 matches with 158 goals in the Romanian top-league.